TomsIndex

 Billing

-Each extract call costs 1 search credit.
-Cached pages are served from the crawl cache at no extra cost unless bypass_cache: true.
+Each extract call costs 1 credit.
+Recently crawled pages are served from cache at no extra cost.

 Tool Integration